 - Customer Experience – 7/10

-We give Go! cat food a 39 out of 60 rating or a B- grade.
+In total, we give Go! cat food a 41 out of 60 rating or a B- grade.

-Go! is a pet food brand dedicated to products that address specific needs, including food sensitivities, allergies, and digestive issues.
+Go!
+Solutions is a pet food brand dedicated to products that address specific needs, including food sensitivities, allergies, and digestive issues.
+The brand operates with a goal of “nourishing pets from the inside out,” providing solutions pet parents trust and pets love.

-The brand is owned by Petcurean, a family-owned Canadian company founded in 1999.
+The Go!
+Solutions brand is owned by Petcurean, a family-owned Canadian company founded in 1999.
 Petcurean’s other brands include Gather™, Now Fresh™, and Summit™.

-In 2003, Go! foods manufactured in Texas were recalled after a series of reports that Go! had made cats and dogs seriously ill.
+In 2003, Go! foods manufactured in Texas were recalled after a series of reports that the food had made cats and dogs seriously ill.
 Symptoms included rashes, vomiting, and liver dysfunction.
-One report put the death toll at twenty or more, while an article from AVMA (the American Veterinary Medical Association) said that six animals died.
+One report put the death toll over twenty, while an article from AVMA (the American Veterinary Medical Association) mentions 13 cases and says that six animals died.

 How was Go!
 Food making pets sick?
 That’s not clear.
 In fact, we don’t really know that Go!
 Pet food was making pets sick at all.